MilashaThathsarani/Supermarket-System-Layered-/Readme.md

-## Eco Super Market
+# *Eco Super Market_.*

-### This application developed by java,javafx,mysql and layered architecture.
+## This application developed by java,javafx,mysql and layered architecture.....

     Screenshot...